Principal Investigator Eligibility

 - Unfunded research faculty under a Research Faculty Agreement; and,

-- Emeritus faculty.
+- Retired faculty or Emeritus faculty.

 Ineligible.
 The following individuals are NOT eligible to serve as sole, primary PIs on externally sponsored projects without the specific approval of an exception; however, these individuals may serve as Co-PIs with a lead PI who meets all the eligibility requirements outlined herein: